La Tuque, Quebec: Infrastructure

 The Canadian National Railway dissects La Tuque's territory.
 This railway, built in 1910 by the National Transcontinental Railway, connected Quebec City to the Canadian Prairies and goes through vast wilderness areas of northern Quebec and Ontario.
 While it was intended to ship grain from the prairies to the Port of Quebec and to open up virgin territories, it never carried much rail traffic.
 However, it is still serviced by Via Rail at the La Tuque railway station and Parent railway station, with request stops at Fitzpatrick, Oskélanéo, and Clova.
 Other sidings along the line are Casey, Hibbard, Cann, Sanmaur, Vandry, Windigo, and Rapide-Blanc-Station.

-The La Tuque Airport is located directly south of the town's centre on Route 155.
+The La Tuque Airport is located directly south of the town's centre on Ducharme boulevard.
 La Tuque Water Aerodrome is located just north of the city centre.